clarin-eric/ParlaMint/ParlaMint-IS/README.md

-# ParlaMint directory for samples of country IS.
+# ParlaMint directory for samples of country IS (Iceland)